celtiberi/weather-service/README.md

 - Change the port on which Grafana is running (currently 3000) to avoid conflicts.
 - Adjust the architecture when pushing the application to the cloud.

+## Setting up the containers on the cloud VM

+For setting up the containers on the cloud VM, please refer to the [OpenStack README](open-stack/README.md).